Alternative Name(s): Devotional Scapular, Amulet

-Heart-shaped pouch from a collection of objects belonging, to or relating to, Pte Albert Edward Kemp, who served in France and Belgium in World War I and was killed in service in 1917.
+Heart-shaped pouch from a collection of objects belonging, to or relating to, Private Albert Edward Kemp, who served in France and Belgium in World War I and was killed in battle in 1917.

 Maroon leather with red blanket-stitched edging.
 Two cloth pieces inside, one attached, bearing Catholic icons.

 Albert Edward Kemp was a 32-year-old butcher, living at 8 Normanby Ave, Caulfield and married to Annie Josephine, when he enlisted.
 Born in South Yarra, he was a small man, 5'4½", and weighed only eight stone.
 He and Annie had a daughter, Ethel Mavis, and a son, George Percival.

 Albert enlisted at Royal Park on 4 October 1916, and was assigned to the 22nd Reinforcements, 6th Battalion - regimental number 6800.
 His battalion left Melbourne 25 October 1916 - just 21 days after Albert enlisted - on the "Ulysses" with two officers and 150 O/Rs.
 The ship arrived in Plymouth three days after Christmas.